DW01/traktor-docs/engine/architecture.md

 - **[Scripting](scripting/)** shows how to write gameplay code in Lua
 - **[Rendering](render/)** details the Vulkan-based graphics pipeline

 The best way to learn is by doing.
 Open one of the sample projects (like kartong or kobolt), explore the code, and start experimenting.
-The engine is designed to be readable—when in doubt, check the source code!
+The engine is designed to be readable.
+When in doubt, check the source code!

 ## Key Takeaways